winterlamon/new2neighborhood-api/README.md

 ## Installation

+Before running the local server, set up the database by running `rails db:create` then `rails db:migrate` in the terminal.

-To run the API on your local server to use with the front end repo, the server tshould be set to port 3001.
+To run the API on your local server to use with the front-end repo, the server should be set to port 3001.
 The port can be set in the terminal by running `rails s -p 3001`.

 ## Usage